kashodiya/my-open-webui/README.md

 ```

 ## How to activate other applications?
-- For your convenience I have added few applications.
-You can follow the same recipe to add other applications also.
 - To activate an application:
 - Edit caddy\apps\<app-caddy-file>
     - Remove ``(not activated)`` text from first line.
 Just keep the app name.